 Parents are able to see specific pieces of work, listen to teacher feedback and watch how learning develops through our classroom platform app.

 Resilience - actually learning from a setback and using it to propel further forward than you were before.

 English - More than just reading and writing

 Cultivating a range of oracy, reading and writing skills

-As a school, we adopt a text-based approach to literacy, thoroughly exploring topic-based books to enable children to immerse themselves in the text and write for a range of purposes.
+As a british primary school, we adopt a text-based approach to literacy, thoroughly exploring topic-based books to enable children to immerse themselves in the text and write for a range of purposes.

 Weekly oracy sessions also allow children to engage in discussions and debate, encouraging them to think philosophically and ask thought-provoking questions.
 Opportunities for individual presentations additionally enable children to hone their speaking and listening skills in front of their peers.

 English lessons are supplemented with phonics and spelling sessions plus daily reading with class teachers.
 Fine motor skills are developed through weekly handwriting lessons and are reinforced through extended writing projects.

 As the children move up the school, early grammatical concepts are taught with a continued focus on spelling rules.
 Children also begin to engage in whole class reading sessions with a focus on emerging comprehension skills.